bsurmanski/wlc/README.md

     ...
     var myvar = myTuple[i]

-it is imposible to determine the type required of 'v', either int or char^.
-It may be possible if all types in the tuple are of a uniform type:
+it is imposible to statically resolve a type for 'myvar', which will be either int or char^ depending on if the index 'i' is 0 or 1.
+In the future, it may be possible if all types in the tuple are of a uniform type:

     [int, int, int] myIntTuple
     ...